Michael Barron: Hartlepool United

 After his 3 months on loan at Pools, Barron was persuaded to sign permanently in 1997 under manager Mick Tait, Barron found a role in the middle of a back three, playing as a sweeper, and impressed with his cool and calm nature.
 He was voted Supporters' Player of the Year in both 1998 and 1999.

 Barron moved to right-back under Chris Turner.

 Barron was in the Hartlepool side that had three consecutive Football League Third Division play-off semi-final defeats.
 He was part of the promotion-winning side in 2002-03 but Pools were pipped to the league title by Rushden & Diamonds on the final day of the season.
 Hartlepool had to beat Rushden to win the title but could only draw.

 After promotion, Barron led Pools to the play-offs the following season and he was stretchered off in the second half of the second leg of the semi-final at Bristol City.
 Pools went on to lose in injury time.

 The following year, Pools went one better and Barron led out the Hartlepool team as captain in their League One play-off final in May 2005 against Sheffield Wednesday where a late equaliser eight minutes from time denied Pools their first ever promotion to the Championship, Hartlepool went on to lose in extra-time 4–2 in front of a crowd of 59,808 at the Millennium Stadium.

 To celebrate 10 seasons with the club, a series of events were held such as a testimonial dinner with Bobby Robson as guest speaker.
 Barron could only attend the later stages of the dinner as he was involved in a reserve team match while trying to make his comeback from injury.
 A testimonial game, at Victoria Park against Leeds United which Hartlepool won 2–1, was also held.
 During his time on the sidelines, he became a regular special guest commentator on Pools World, the Hartlepool United audio commentary service.
 Barron signed a new contract in June 2007.
 He retired at the end of the 2007–08 season which saw Hartlepool finish 15th in League One.
-He made 374 appearances for Pools, ranked 8th in the all-time list for the club.
-He scored 3 goals in that time.
+He made 374 appearances for Pools, ranked 9th in the all-time list for the club, scoring 4 times.